petemmccarthy/web_shop/README.md

 ## To be finished/bugs to fix...

-* Add scrolling to animals section on transition to new url (route)
 * Element displays but not map on initial render of contact page, only on re-render
 * Mirage/mock server for running tests as currently they fail if json-server not running
 * Enquiry form data to clear when submitted